Culture The Beauty of Africa

 Bena tribe on stilts.
 Photo/TripAdvisor

 Banna tribe stilts are more of a cultural symbol than a safety undertaking with significance as a rite of passage for young men.
-Not to discount its importance against wild animals attack.
+Not to discount its importance against wild animal attacks.
 Additionally, it exhibits that a young banya man is of age to take up life on another level.
 Therefore; this Ethiopian tribe walking on stilts does this as a means of cultural preservation.

 Tourists and academic researchers interested in the region’s varied cultural traditions have spoken widely about the stilt walking tradition.
 What’s more; it provides a window into Ethiopia’s rich cultural heritage and the distinctive practices of its indigenous communities.